How to apply multiple fonts to a single cell in Excel using XlsIO

 Take a moment to peruse the documentation, where you will find other options like row and column style, applying number formats to cells, cell text alignment, merging and unmerging of cells, font, color and border setting, HTML string formatting and Rich-Text formatting with code examples.

-Click here to explore the rich set of Syncfusion Excel (XlsIO) library features.
+Click here to explore the rich set of Syncfusion® Excel (XlsIO) library features.

-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer the link to learn about generating and registering Syncfusion license key in your application to use the components without trial message.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from a trial setup or from the NuGet feed, include a license key in your projects.
+Refer to the link to learn about generating and registering the Syncfusion® license key in your application to use the components without a trial message.